-Biden’s ‘Historic’ Funding of Black Colleges
+The Steep Cost of Decades of Discrimination

 Several HBCU advocates expressed to me how the additional money from the federal government is quickly starting to add up.
 In early April, the administration canceled roughly $1.5 billion in debt accrued by Black colleges through the HBCU Capital Finance Program, which allows the institutions to refinance existing debt and make infrastructure repairs and renovations.
 (The Trump administration similarly erased debt from some HBCUs along the Gulf Coast that had been hit hard by Hurricane Katrina.)
 The program is essential for Black colleges, as recent research has shown that in many cases they have to pay more interest than non-HBCUs when borrowing money for capital-improvement projects.
 In its request for 2022, the administration is asking for an additional $600 million over last year’s budget for community colleges, minority-serving institutions, HBCUs, and tribal colleges.
 And Biden’s $2.7 trillion infrastructure proposal includes $10 billion for research and development projects at these schools.
 Taken together, Kimbrough told me, all of this funding “really gives HBCUs a chance to become stabilized in a way we’ve never had a chance to be stabilized.”

 Cardona is bullish that both higher levels of funding for HBCUs and the administration’s commitment to community colleges and other struggling institutions will endure.
 “The president understands the important role that these colleges have in providing recovery for our country, and clearly he is putting the funds behind it,” he told me.
-“This isn’t a one-time thing.”
+“This isn’t a onetime thing.”